Angkor Wat (Angkor Wat)

 Angkor Wat is a part of the temple complex of Angkor in the Hindu style, which was the ancient capital of Cambodia until the XV century today it is the best preserved of the other temples located on the territory of the city of Angkor.
 The temple of Angkor Wat is even depicted on the national flag of Cambodia.

-A Church was built in the period c .
-1150 1113 during the reign of king Suryavarman II (posthumous name Parambikkulam) and, according to one version, was built as a tomb for him.
+The temple built between 1113 1150 years during the reign of king Suryavarman II (posthumous name Parambikkulam) and, according to one version, was built as a tomb for him.

 In 1351 and 1431, the Siamese troops captured the city of Angkor.
 During the last invasion the city was looted and fell into disrepair.
 It was abandoned, leaving only the monks.